codio/knowledge/source/instructors/setupcourses/resources/resourcetools/crunch.rst

 Instructions
 ------------

 Crunch comes with a good base set of instructions.
 To see the full set of instructions, along with explanations for each one, add a new line as explained above.
 You can then scroll through the list of available instructions.
-There is also a complete Lexicon available.
-Go to **Tools>Lexicon** and select the **Crunch** option to search.

 The following instructions are not available in Little Man Computer and provide a more complete experience.